NeoPielago/Checkout/README.md

 # Checkout

-    A static E-commerce Website dedicated to server customers with high-end qualiy skin care products.
+    A static E-commerce Website dedicated to serve customers with high-end qualiy skin care products.